Khyla-geca/CounterApplication/README.md

 ### Usage

-* Click on the "+" button to increment the value of the counter.
+* Press on the "+" button to increment the value of the counter.
-* Click on the "-" button to decrement the value of the counter.
+* Press on the "-" button to decrement the value of the counter.
+* Press on the "reset" button to reset the current value of the counter.

 #### Installation